Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Data Inspection

-\paragraph{Top Filtered Domains.} Comparing the non-compliant and compliant data corpora, we present a list of the Top 20 filtered URL domains in Figure~\ref{fig:Top20-Filtered-Domains}, sorted by document count differences between the two corpora.
-We used ChatGPT to help get the taxonomy and refined it via human inspection.
-The top URL domains are largely centered around the following topics: \emph{News \& Media}, \emph{Science \& Technology}, \emph{Health \& Medical Information}. \paragraph{Opt-out Timelines for the Top Domains.} We collected historical snapshots of the robots.txt files for the Top 20 domains and plotted the first recorded instance of each domain blocking a bot (as listed in Appendix~\ref{app:Blocked-Crawlers}) in Figure~\ref{fig:Robots-History}.
-Notably, Bytespider bot by ByteDance was already being blocked as early as 2021.
-Since mid-2023, the OpenAI bot began to appear in blocklists.
-By mid 2024, more major tech companies had started facing blocks across these top domains. \paragraph{Data Distribution Change After Robots.txt Filtering.} To assess whether adhering to the opt-out process affects the data distribution, we used WebOrganizer~\citep{wettig2025organizewebconstructingdomains} to cluster documents based on both topic and format, two orthogonal features representing the subject of content (topic) and the form of the content (format).
-We then visualized the distribution of these clusters in Figure~\ref{fig:Web-Organizer-Distr}.
-Interestingly, the overall distribution differences between compliant and non-compliant data are minimal, with the notable exception of a decrease in the proportion of \emph{News Articles} and \emph{Science \& Tech.} and an increase in \emph{Personal Blogs}. \paragraph{Reduced Occurrence of Copyrighted Data.} To further validate our data processing pipeline, we searched for matching 50-grams of data from \texttt{nytimes.com}, \texttt{medicalxpress.com}, and \texttt{stackexchange.com} domains between the compliant and non-compliant corpora.
+\paragraph{Reduced Occurrence of Copyrighted Data.} To further validate our data processing pipeline, we searched for matching 50-grams of data from \texttt{nytimes.com}, \texttt{medicalxpress.com}, and \texttt{stackexchange.com} domains between the compliant and non-compliant corpora.
 While the frequency of copyrighted articles is reduced in the compliant corpus, it is not entirely eliminated.
 Our manual inspection of the compliant corpus found that many remaining overlaps in \texttt{nytimes.com} data result from republished content, while matched \texttt{medicalxpress.com} content in the compliant dataset is itself republished from other sources; in contrast, \texttt{stackexchange.com} content primarily consists of references to other websites and is not republished.
 We provide examples of matched 50-grams found in the compliant dataset in Appendix~\ref{app:Matched-50-Grams}.